The development of a number of safety features has enabled a big improvement in auto safety.

 Vehicle structure – Over the years, vehicles have been constructed to better absorb the impact from a collision.
 This meant adding what are considered “rigid cells” to help with maintaining the structure of a car while still providing improved stability for everyone inside the car.
 Crumple zones were also added so that cars could safely absorb a major collision without the passengers and driver being injured.

 Airbags – While they were considered optional for several years, airbags became mandatory in the 1970s after it was realized how they could save lives and prevent major injuries in accidents.
 Since 1975, it is believed that airbags are responsible for saving more than 8,000 lives behind the steering wheel.

 Manufacturers have added adaptive features for controlling the headlights, braking and parking systems, and front and side airbags.
 Sensors and backup cameras help make sure you can back up safely without accidently bumping into a parked car, mailbox, or other stationary object.
 Improved stability and traction controls also improve driver safety.

 Chicago Car Wreck Attorney

 If you have suffered an injury in a car accident and someone else is responsible, finding the right Chicago car wreck attorney is an important step in making sure all your expenses are paid for.
-Call Willens Injury Law Offices at (312) 957-4166 for a free consultation.
+Call Willens & Baez at (312) 957-4166 for a free consultation.